mozilla/uniffi-rs/examples/README.md

 Newcomers are recommended to explore them in the following order:

-* [`./arithmetic/`](./arithmetic/) is the most minimal example - just some plain functions that operate on integers, and a simple enum.
+* [`./arithmetic/`](./arithmetic/) is the most minimal example - just some plain functions that operate on integers, and some minimal error handling.
 * [`./geometry/`](./geometry/) shows how to use records and nullable types for working with more complex data.
 * [`./sprites/`](./sprites/) shows how to work with stateful objects that have methods, in classical object-oriented style.
-* [`./todolist`](./todolist/) is a simple todolist that only adds items and shows the last item, meant to show how interacting with strings works.
+* [`./todolist`](./todolist/) is a simplistic todo-list that can only add items and show the last item, meant to show how interacting with strings works.
-* [`.rondpoint`](./rondpoint/) exercises complex data types through roundtripping.
+* [`.rondpoint`](./rondpoint/) exercises complex data types by round-tripping them from the foreign-language code, through rust and back agian.
 * [`./fxa-client`](./fxa-client/) doesn't work yet, but it contains aspirational example of what the IDL might look like for an actual real-world component.

 Each example has the following structure:

 * `src/<namespace>.idl`, the component interface definition which defines the main object and its methods.
   This is processed by functions in `build.rs` to generate Rust scaffolding for the component.
 * `src/lib.rs`, the core implementation of the component in Rust.
 This basically pulls in the generated Rust scaffolding via `include!()` and fills in function implementations.
-* `src/main.rs` generates a helper executable that can be used for working with foreign language bindings, while guaranteeing that those bindings use the same version of `uniffi` as the compiled component.
+* `Cargo.toml` configures the crate to build a `cdylib` with an appropriate name, matching the namespace defined in the IDL file.
 * Some small test scripts that double as API examples in each target foreign language:
   * Kotlin `tests/bindings/test_<namespace>.kts`
   * Swift `tests/bindings/test_<namespace>.swift`